MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 ## Start a call from Dynamics 365 Guides

 > [!NOTE]
-> At this time, you can't accept a call in Dynamics 365 Guides from a Teams or Dynamics 365 Remote Assist user.
+> At this time, you can't receive a call in Dynamics 365 Guides from a Teams or Dynamics 365 Remote Assist user.
 You must initiate the call from Dynamics 365 Guides.

 ### Start a one-to-one call with a contact in your organization